digital wet signature Main illustration for Malbek blog

 The Significance of Wet Signatures in Contract Execution

 Historically, wet signatures have played a crucial role in making contracts legally binding.
 The physical act of signing a document with a pen has been considered a symbol of intent, authenticity, and consent.
-The unique nature of each individual’s handwriting has also served as a means of preventing fraud, as it can be difficult to forge a person’s signature accurately.
+The unique nature of each individual’s handwriting has also served as a means of preventing fraud, as it once was difficult to forge a person’s signature accurately.

 In many legal systems, wet signatures have been the standard for contract execution, with courts and other legal entities recognizing the validity of agreements based on the presence of physical signatures.
 The visual representation of a person’s name on a document has been seen as a clear indication of their agreement to the terms outlined within.

-However, with the growth of digital technologies and the need for more efficient contract management processes, the reliance on wet signatures has begun to diminish.
-Digital and electronic signatures have emerged as secure and legally recognized alternatives, offering a more streamlined approach to contract execution while still maintaining the necessary level of authenticity and intent.
+Yet, with the growth of digital technologies and the need for more efficient contract management processes, the reliance on wet signatures has begun to diminish.
+Digital and electronic signatures have emerged as secure and legally recognized alternatives, offering a more flexible approach to contract execution.

 Digital Signature vs Electronic Signature